FEALAC Forum

 29-30 March 2001 Santiago, Chile

-At the 1st Foreign Ministers’ Meeting in Santiago, Chile (2001), member countries who have agreed to change the name of the Forum from EALAF to FEALAC approved the “Framework Document” which states the Forum’s objectives, direction, and range of cooperation.
+At the 1st Foreign Ministers’ Meeting held in Santiago, Chile, Member Countries agreed to rename the Forum from EALAF to the Forum for East Asia–Latin America Cooperation (FEALAC).
+The Meeting approved the Framework Document, which set out FEALAC’s objectives, guiding principles, and scope of cooperation.

 Image